kottkrig/microdotblog-photos-page/README.md

 - 🛠 Customizable via plug-in settings.
 - ◽️ Select between two layouts, "grid" and "masonry"
 - 🎞 An option to list all post photos on the photos page, not just the first one.
+- 🪣 An option to only include photos from posts in certain categories

 ## Customize